ashanbrown/forbidigo/README.md

 ## Ignoring issues

-You can ignore a particular issue by including the directive `//permit` on that line
+You can ignore a particular issue by including the directive `//permit` on that line.  *This feature is disabled inside `golangci-lint` to encourage ignoring issues using the `// nolint` directive common for all linters (nolinting well is hard and I didn't want to make an effort do it exactly right within this linter).*

 ## Contributing